-Cheltenham's Saturday meeting abandoned
+Cheltenham, Doncaster, Hereford meetings abandoned

-Cheltenham and Doncaster's Saturday meetings abandoned because of frost
+Cheltenham, Doncaster & Hereford meetings abandoned because of frost

 Last updated on .From the section Horse Racing